Kalpana Morparia

 Kalpana Morparia is an Indian banker.
 She was associated with ICICI Bank for thirty three years.
-She was the Chief Executive Officer of South and Southeast Asia, JPMorgan, the Indian extension of a 2.1 trillion dollar American company.
+She was the chief executive officer of South and Southeast Asia, JPMorgan, the Indian extension of a 2.1 trillion dollar American company.
 Kalpana serves as an independent Director on the Boards of several leading Indian companies.
 A graduate in law from Bombay University, Morparia has served on several committees constituted by the Government of India.
 She is ranked by Fortune magazine as one of the fifty most powerful women in international business.

 Early life

 Kalpana Morparia, youngest of her three sisters, was born on 30 May 1949 in a Lohana family of Bhawandas and Lakshmiben Tanna.
 At a young age, her father died.
-At 16 years old, she completed her schooling and joined Sophia College for Women to study Science and then she was a B.Sc graduate with Chemistry by 1970.
+At 16 years old, she completed her schooling and joined Sophia College for Women to study Science and then she was a B.Sc. graduate with Chemistry by 1970.
 Later she pursued a Degree in Law.

 Career

 She took up teaching after completing graduation but had to take a break for 11–12 months as she developed speech complications and had to remain confined to home.
-Her elder sister Parul Thakker had studied law and was associated with a solicitor’s firm.
+Her elder sister Parul Thakker had studied law and was associated with a solicitor's firm.
 She decided to follow the same and got admitted in a law college.
 Meanwhile, she married Jaisingh.
 She completed her law degree and joined in 1974 a law firm named Matubhai Jamiyatram and Madon, a law firm at no pay.
 In 1975, she joined ICICI to work at their legal department.
 The management began to entrust her with various responsibilities.
-In 1991 the management sent her to the USA to study capital market in America where she worked at New York's David Polk and Wardwell for three months.
+In 1991 the management sent her to the US to study capital market in America where she worked at New York's David Polk and Wardwell for three months.
 She was responsible for the birth of ICICI bank which she got listed with the New York Stock Exchange in 1999.
 She facilitated the merger of ICICI bank with ICICI in 2002.